SirSkirt/CanvasAudio/README.md

 **A lightweight, browser-based DAW built with HTML5, Tone.js, and Electron.**

-CanvasAudio is an experimental Digital Audio Workstation that runs right in your browser (or on your desktop).
+CanvasAudio is an experimental Digital Audio Workstation that runs right in your browser (for now, will be removing browser support for better feature implementations).
 It combines a classic Step Sequencer workflow with a linear Timeline arrangement view, making it easy to sketch out beats and ideas quickly.

 > ⚠️ **Status:** Alpha.
 Expect bugs, breaking changes, and rapid updates!